Starlight Tools

 How this solver works

-This Schrodinger equation solver is a simple, visual way to explore the famous particle-in-a-box problem from quantum mechanics.
+This Schrödinger equation solver is a visual particle-in-a-box calculator for the 1D infinite square well.
 It calculates the allowed energy levels and wavefunctions for a particle trapped in an infinite square well, then plots the wavefunction and the probability density so you can see what the math means.
 Think of it as a guided look at how quantum confinement creates discrete, ladder-like energy states instead of a smooth, continuous spectrum.

 The model assumes perfectly rigid walls at x=0 and x=L. Inside the box, the Schrodinger equation becomes a standing-wave problem, so only specific sine-wave patterns are allowed.
 Each pattern is labeled by the quantum number n.
 As n increases, the wavefunction gains more nodes and the energy grows with n squared.
 The calculator uses the standard formulas for a 1D infinite square well to show the energy E_n in joules and electron volts, the wavelength for that mode, and the normalized wavefunction psi_n(x) along with |psi_n(x)|^2.